Sydney-Informatics-Hub/nfcore-rnaseq/_episodes/01-welcome.md

   </figure><br>

-## RNA-Seq analysis
+## RNASeq analysis
-- Why RNA Sequencing?
+- Why sequence RNA?
-- What is RNA-Seq analysis?
+- What is RNASeq analysis?

-## Nextflow and nfcore
+## Steps involved in RNASeq analysis
+- Basic RNASeq analysis pipeline
+- Sequencing to read-count matrix using nfcore-rnaseq pipeline - How?
+- Read-count matrix to differential expression (DE) analysis using RStudio - How?

+## STEP 1: Sequencing to read-count matrix
+- What is a Fastq format?
 - What is nextflow?
-- What is nfcore?
+- What is nfcore-rnaseq?

-## nfcore-rnaseq
+## Pawsey-Nimbus virtual machine: A platform to run nfcore-rnaseq pipeline
-- Why use nextflow workflows for RNA-Seq analysis.
+- What are the trainee VMs from Pawsey
-- Introduction to nfcore-rnaseq.
+- How to log on to a trainee VM?
-- Pre-processing and generating a count-matrix for Differential Expression (DE) analysis.

-## Pawsey-Nimbus VM intance
+## Run nfcore-rnaseq on 'Pawsey-Nimbus VM instance'
+- What are basic steps involved?
+- What is the input?
-- What is a Pawsey-Nimbus VM?
+- What is the output ?
+A read-count matrix
-- How to deploy the pipeline nfcore-rnaseq on 'Pawsey-Nimbsus VM intance'.
+- Where do we go from here? - Exporting the read-count matrix

+## STEP2: Read-count matrix to differential expression (DE) analysis
+- Why use 'R'  environment for differential expression analysis?
-## R and RStudio
+- A quick introduction to R and RStudio

+## Identifying the DE genes
-- Introduction to R and RStudio.
+- Importing the read-count matrix in R
-- Downstream (DE) analysis using RStudio on 'Pawsey-Nimbsus VM intance'.
+- Pre-processing steps
+- Multivariate analysis (PCA plots etc)
+- Generate DE genes

+## Functional enrichment anaylsis
+- What is Gene ontology?
+- What is enrichment analysis?
+- What are some of the approaches to do enrichment analysis in R?

 ___